Khehla John Sitole: Career

-In 1996, General Sitole was appointed as a senior manager with the rank of Director and in 2000 was appointed as an Assistant Commissioner in Mpumalanga.
+Sitole joined the South African Police under the then-Apartheid government in 1986 as a Constable, initially part of the Armed Police in Orange Free State.
+He then served as a Detective in Johannesburg.
+In 1989, he was commissioned as a Lieutenant under a special programme and served in the Anti-Burglary Section of Johannesburg Police.
+From 1992 to 1995, he was a part of several Police Station forces in the Northern Province and Pretoria.
+In 1996, General Sitole was appointed as a senior manager with the rank of Captain and in 2000 was appointed as an Assistant Commissioner in Mpumalanga.
 In 2006, he was appointed as the Deputy Provincial Commissioner for Human Resource Management in the Northern Cape and in 2010 General Sitole was appointed as the Deputy Provincial Commissioner for Human Resource Management in the Free State.

 From 2011 to 2013, General Sitole served as the Provincial Commissioner of the Free State with the rank of Lieutenant General and on the 1st October 2013 he was appointed as the Deputy National Commissioner, Policing.

-On 1 March 2016, he was appointed as the Divisional Commissioner of Protection and Security Services, a post he held until 22 November 2017 when he was appointed by His Excellency, the President of the Republic of South Africa, Mr JG Zuma, as the National Commissioner of the South African Police Service.
+On 1 March 2016, he was appointed as the Divisional Commissioner of Protection and Security Services, a post he held until 22 November 2017 when he was appointed by former South African president JG Zuma, as the National Commissioner of the South African Police Service.

 He was embroiled in controversy almost from the beginning of his appointment.
 Sitole ultimately vacated the position after a scathing judgment handed down on 13 January 2021 by Judge Norman Davis in the Gauteng High Court.